 - The CPUC should consider, pursuing through an appropriate procedural mechanism, establishing universal program evaluation using consistent metrics and data collection to measure customer participation rates in energy, water, and telephone low-income customer assistance programs and effectiveness of co-marketing and co-enrollment strategies.
-The evaluation should study whether investments and resources supporting tailored marketing and outreach to hard-to-reach populations, tribes, and underserved areas are on balance with CPUC determined program participation goals and whether additional resources and supports are needed to increase program participation. - As part of the evaluation and monitoring effort, the Legislature may consider asking the CPUC to provide a baseline participation rate across all programs that is compared to the participation rate once a new contract for marketing, outreach, and program coordination is in place ats specified intervals of time.
+The evaluation should study whether investments and resources supporting tailored marketing and outreach to hard-to-reach populations, tribes, and underserved areas are on balance with CPUC determined program participation goals and whether additional resources and supports are needed to increase program participation. - As part of the evaluation and monitoring effort, the Legislature may consider asking the CPUC to provide a comparative analysis of program participation within energy, water, and telephone low-income customer assistance programs prior to, and at specified intervals, following the implementation of co-marketing and program coordination recommendations referenced in this report. baseline participation rate across all programs that is compared to the participation rate once a new contract for marketing, outreach, and program coordination is in place ats specified intervals of time. - The LIOB requests the Commission update the Board at each regularly scheduled quarterly meeting.